throwaway912319239/aptgetrdirect/README.md

 See: curl.txt for curl/wget logs showing expected, redirected, and double redirected transactions.

 ERRATA:
-Redirection only seems to occur when resolving the ubuntu servers by name -- direct connections using the IP address do not seem to be affected.
+Redirection only seems to occur when resolving the ubuntu servers by name -- direct connections using the IP address do not seem to be effected.

 STEPS FOR REPRODUCING:
     # run the following command multiple times and look for a 302 response